Colinaheron/cs300/README.md

 Understanding these characteristics allows you to choose the most appropriate structure for specific use cases.

-Overcoming roadblocks:
+Roadblocks:

-Implementing efficient sorting algorithms for the vector-based approach Handling hash collisions in the hash table implementation Balancing the BST to maintain optimal performance
+Implementing efficient sorting algorithms for the vector-based approach.
+Handling hash collisions in the hash table implementation.
+Balancing the BST to maintain optimal performance.

 I overcame these challenges through careful algorithm design and implementation.

 This project expanded my approach to software design by:
-Emphasizing the importance of choosing appropriate data structures Demonstrating how to implement the same functionality using different underlying structures Encouraging analysis of time complexity for different operations
+Emphasizing the importance of choosing appropriate data structures.
+Demonstrating how to implement the same functionality using different underlying structures.
+Encouraging analysis of time complexity for different operations.

 The project evolved my program writing skills by:
-Using object-oriented design (e.g., the Course class) to encapsulate data and behavior Implementing modular functions for specific tasks (e.g., loadDataStructure, printCourseList) Providing clear comments and using meaningful variable names Creating a flexible design that allows easy switching between data structures Using error handling to make the program more robust
+Using object-oriented design (e.g., the Course class) to encapsulate data and behavior.
+Implementing modular functions for specific tasks (e.g., loadDataStructure, printCourseList).
+Providing clear comments and using meaningful variable names.
+Creating a flexible design that allows easy switching between data structures.
+Using error handling to make the program more robust.